 Can I have caffeine when pregnant?

-What we do know is that they are to some degree caused by the hormonal changes within your body, and the cravings could take any form.
+What we do know to some degree, is it maybe caused by the hormonal changes within your body, and the cravings could take any form.
 There is also the theory that cravings are a way of your body telling you what your body needs.
-For example, if the mother is craving a Big Mac and a plate of fries may be her body needs more protein, sodium, or potassium.
+For example, if the mother is craving a Big Mac and a plate of fries this maybe because her body needs more protein, sodium, or potassium.

 Studies have also shown that women tend to go for the same types of food with the most popular being sweet foods, then salty foods and 3rd spicy foods.